d3mola/Events-Manager/README.md

 #### Features
 - Authentication with [**JSON Web Tokens**](https://jwt.io/)
-- `Signup` to get registered `POST/api/users`
+- `Signup` - to get registered `POST/api/users`
-- `Login` to be access endpoints `POST/api/users/login`
+- `Login` - to be access endpoints `POST/api/users/login`
-- `Create a center` to add a new center.
+- `Create a center` - to add a new center.
 Only an admin can access this route `POST/api/centers`
-- `Update a center`to modify center information.
+- `Update a center` - to modify center information.
 Only an admin can access this route `POST/api/centers/:centerId`
+- `Get all centers` - to get a list of all centers. `GET/api/centers/:centerId`
+- `Get the details of a center` - to modify center information.
+Only an admin can access this route `GET/api/centers/:centerId`

 #### Installation instructions to get started